-The position will report to the Section Leader with oversight by the Principal Scientist.
-The incumbent is responsible for the effective execution of data analysis and the accurate recording of results and control data that provide documentary evidence of the completion of a valid result.
-Within required guidelines, the incumbent will have independence in the judicious application of best practices of analysis of data in day to day decision making.
+The Data Entry & Administration Assistant will report to the Section Leader and perform tasks as directed.
+The incumbent will perform these tasks in the Administration Section with minimal supervision and have general responsibility for receipt and booking-in of samples and specimens, perform data entry and other tasks as described above.
+The incumbent is responsible for the accurate recording of sample information and other laboratory data that provide documentary evidence of the completion of a valid test procedure.
+Within strict guidelines, the position will have independence in day to day decision making.